natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 </p></div><br>

-## PATH of Least Resistance
+## `PATH` of Least Resistance

+### Background: Where is the path to `PATH`?

+The `PATH` environment variable in Unix-like systems (Linux, macOS) defines a list of directories where the shell looks for executable programs when a command is entered.
+Instead of typing full paths (like `/usr/bin/ls`), users can just type `ls` because it's located in one of the directories listed in `PATH`.
+This variable is critical for convenience, scripting, and correct system behavior.

+Different users and system contexts can define or modify `PATH` in various ways:

+* **System-wide default PATH**: Usually defined in files like `/etc/profile`, `/etc/environment`, or shell-specific global files like `/etc/zsh/zshenv` (for Zsh) or `/etc/bash.bashrc` (for Bash).
+* **Root user PATH**: Often set in `/root/.bashrc`, `/root/.profile`, or `/root/.zshrc`.
+Root may also inherit from `/etc/profile`.
+* **Regular user PATH**: Can be customized in `~/.bashrc`, `~/.bash_profile`, `~/.profile`, or `~/.zshrc`, depending on the shell in use.
+These override or extend the system-wide defaults.
+* **Login vs non-login shells**: Login shells read `~/.profile` or `~/.bash_profile`; interactive non-login shells read `~/.bashrc` or `~/.zshrc`.
+* **Changes via `export PATH=...`** only affect the **current** session unless added to one of the config files above.

+Understanding where and how `PATH` is set ensures that commands behave as expected and that custom tools or scripts can be accessed without typing their full paths.
+Revisit the Command Line lab if you're still unsure.

+### Scenario

-You install a new version of Python using a third-party installer (e.g., from python.org or pyenv), but your terminal still runs the system-installed Python when you type `python`.
+You install a new version of Python using a third-party installer (e.g., from python.org or `pyenv`), but your terminal still runs the system-installed Python when you type `python`.
 You’ve heard that environment variables like `PATH` control how commands are resolved, but you want to understand exactly how the shell finds and executes system programs.

 Answer the following questions: